ColombiaPython/social-media-automation/README.md

 git clone https://github.com/ColombiaPython/social-media-automation
 * Move to the social-media-automation
 $ (venv) cd social-media-automation
-* Download [geckodriver](https://github.com/mozilla/geckodriver/releases) and .
+* Download [geckodriver](https://github.com/mozilla/geckodriver/releases) and put in line 23 the path to this.
 Configure the script and enjoy!
 There is a main method in the script, you need to edit and provide your user and password, the path to the image and the link of facebook groups
 * Run the script
 $ (venv) python fbposter.py

 Linkedin script
 * the same above steps until step 8
-* Download [Texto del enlace aquí](URL "Título del enlace") and put in line 23 the path to this.
+* Download [geckodriver](https://github.com/mozilla/geckodriver/releases) and put in line 23 the path to this.
 Configure the script and enjoy!
 There is a main method in the script, you need to edit and provide your user and password, the path to the image
 * Run the script
 $ (venv) python linkedinpost.py